7 Tenets of Brand Marketing for Professional Services Firms

-Establishing your firm’s value and your good name are, as ever, key to brand marketing.
+Establishing your firm’s value and good name is, as ever, the key to brand marketing.
 This can be challenging in a wired world, where much of your activity is transparent, leaving it open to comment and criticism.
-As your brand generates interaction and feedback, make the most of positives and learn from criticism to move your business forward.
-Professional services brand marketing is simple--when you adopt these 7 basic tenets:
+As your brand generates interaction and feedback, make the most of the positives and learn from criticism to move your business forward.
+Professional services brand marketing is simple--when you adopt these seven basic tenets:

-- Own Google’s first page - For common industry-specific search phrases and your company name, top results should be: links to your site, social media pages, your content published elsewhere on the Web, press and reviews.
+- Own Google’s first page - For common industry-specific search phrases and company names, top results should be links to your site, social media pages, content published elsewhere on the Web, press, and reviews.

-- Transform bad feedback - Complaints can provide you with useful information and help shape or refine future services.
+- Transform bad feedback - Complaints can provide helpful information and help shape or refine future services.
 Promptly address negatives in a proactive, professional manner.
 Consider offering a free service to avoid damage to your reputation and save client relationships.
 Let clients know you value them and will act upon feedback.